- Lab

 Install Jenkins in the learning activity environment

-Install Jenkins in the learning activity environment via the YUM package manager.
+Install Jenkins in the lab environment via the YUM package manager.
 You must first configure the Jenkins YUM repositories in order to do this.
-You can install Jenkins like so:
+(See the Project Guide for specific instructions.)

 -